GameFoundry/bsf/Documentation/Manuals/Native/renderAPI.md

 ~~~~~~~~~~~~~

 # Pipeline state {#renderAPI_b}
-Before executing the drawing operation you must set up an @ref BansheeEngine::GpuPipelineStateCore "GpuPipelineStateCore" object, which contains a set of fixed and programmable states that control primitive rendering.
+Before executing the drawing operation you must set up an @ref BansheeEngine::GraphicsPipelineStateCore "GraphicsPipelineStateCore" object, which contains a set of fixed and programmable states that control primitive rendering.
 This includes GPU programs (e.g. vertex/fragment) and fixed states (depth-stencil, blend, rasterizer).

 To create a pipeline state you must fill out @ref BansheeEngine::PIPELINE_STATE_CORE_DESC "PIPELINE_STATE_CORE_DESC" descriptor, and use it to construct the state, like so:
 ~~~~~~~~~~~~~{.cpp}